Swedish companies lead by example, making sustainability and human rights matter.

 Efforts to reduce emissions of carbon dioxide, promotion of equal career opportunities and involvement with local communities are examples of sustainable business initiatives.

-International investment company RobecoSAM, which specialises in sustainability investments, ranks Sweden first of 150 countries in their RobecoSAM Country Sustainability Ranking (last update April 2021), based on environmental, social and governance (ESG) indicators.
+International investment company RobecoSAM, which specialises in sustainability investments, ranks Sweden second of 150 countries in their RobecoSAM Country Sustainability Ranking (last update October 2021), based on environmental, social and governance (ESG) indicators.

 17 global goals

 The United Nations’ 17 Sustainable Development Goals (SDG) address the global challenges related to poverty, inequality, climate change, environmental degradation, peace and justice.
 All 17 goals have to be achieved by 2030.

 The environmental aspects of sustainable business are very broad, including areas such as paper recycling, the sustainable use of resources, minimising environmental footprints and reducing water consumption.

 Cleantech – a term used to describe products or services that improve operational performance, productivity or efficiency while reducing costs, inputs, energy consumption, waste or pollution – is another important part of sustainable business.

 Internationally, Sweden continues to fare well in energy and environmental technology, coming eighth of 180 countries in the 2020 Environmental Performance Index.

 Gender equality is an important aspect of the way companies work with sustainable business.
 Companies can promote equality by making it possible for parents to combine work and family, encouraging shared participation in childcare, and giving women and men equal opportunities to rise to leadership positions.